groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/htmlviewoptions/_index.md

 | releasePageStream | [ReleasePageStream](../../com.groupdocs.viewer.interfaces/releasepagestream) | The method that releases the stream created by the method assigned to the  createPageStream  parameter. |

 **Returns:**
-[HtmlViewOptions](../../com.groupdocs.viewer.options/htmlviewoptions) - A new instance of the  HtmlViewOptions  class for rendering into HTML with embedded resources.
+[HtmlViewOptions](../../com.groupdocs.viewer.options/htmlviewoptions) - a new instance of the  HtmlViewOptions  class for rendering into HTML with embedded resources.
 ### forEmbeddedResources(PageStreamFactory pageStreamFactory) {#forEmbeddedResources-com.groupdocs.viewer.interfaces.PageStreamFactory-}
 ```
 public static HtmlViewOptions forEmbeddedResources(PageStreamFactory pageStreamFactory)